cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture17.md

 $A, B, C$, with $A$ connected to $B$ and $B$ connected to $C$ as defined in the postulate.
-Based on Postulate 4, we define a quantity, the temperature, which is a {term}`state function` that is equal for two systems that are connected by diathermal walls but do not undergo heat interactions.
-We will assume that the temperature of $A$, $T_A$, is greater than $T_B$, and heat interactions are defined such that
+Based on Postulate 4, we define a quantity, the temperature, which is a {term}`state function` that is equal for two systems that are connected by diathermal walls when there is no heat interaction.
+The temperature of $A$, $T_A$, is greater than $T_B$, and we have heat interactions
 $Q_{A \rightarrow B} > 0$ and
 $Q_{B \rightarrow C} > 0$.
 Since heat can flow from
 $A\rightarrow B$ and from $B\rightarrow C$, this also then implies that